containers/buildah/docs/buildah-build.1.md

 Security Options

   "apparmor=unconfined"   : Turn off apparmor confinement for the container "apparmor=your-profile" : Set the apparmor confinement profile for the container

   "label=user:USER"       : Set the label user for the container "label=role:ROLE"       : Set the label role for the container "label=type:TYPE"       : Set the label type for the container "label=level:LEVEL"     : Set the label level for the container "label=disable"         : Turn off label confinement for the container "no-new-privileges"     : Disable container processes from gaining additional privileges

-  "seccomp=unconfined" : Turn off seccomp confinement for the container "seccomp=profile.json :  White listed syscalls seccomp Json file to be used as a seccomp filter
+  "seccomp=unconfined"    : Turn off seccomp confinement for the container "seccomp=profile.json   : JSON configuration for a seccomp filter

 **--shm-size**=""